ArielZJ/SimilarityColorProject-MultiplePatches/README.md

  * 'peripheral_scaling_factor' sets the magnification factor for peripherally presented stimuli relative to centrally presented stimuli
   This is a function of eccentricity.
 For example, a stimulus at 10DVA with a scaling factor of 0.45 will be 4.5 times larger than the central stimulus

+More values that may need to be changed to make this work are on 'calibration_main.iqx' and should be self-explanatory.